Tsiri/RHEIA/docs/stochastic design space.rst

 design variables
 ^^^^^^^^^^^^^^^^

-The design variables are parameters that are controllable by the designer within a certain range.
+The design variables are variables that are controllable by the designer within a certain range.
 This range should be provided, to shape the search space for the optimizer.
 To define a design variable, the set-up in the :file:`design_space` file is as follows::